paweston70/sql-docs/docs/relational-databases/security/auditing/create-a-server-audit-and-database-audit-specification.md

 Database audit specifications are non-securable objects that reside in a given database.
 When a database audit specification is created, it's in a disabled state.

-When you're creating or modifying a database audit specification in a user database, don't include audit actions on server-scope objects, like the system views.
-If you include server-scoped objects, the audit is created.
-But the server-scoped objects aren't included, and no error is returned.
-To audit server-scoped objects, use a database audit specification in the `master` database.
+When creating or modifying a database audit specification in a user database, do not include audit actions on server-scoped objects, such as system views; the audit will be created but the server-scoped objects will not and no error will be returned.
+To audit server-scoped objects, create a database audit specification in the `master` database.

 Database audit specifications reside in the database where they're created, except for the `tempdb` system database.